-For reference, I had a very expensive education.
-But it was at a good school (RPI), 1 in the right major at the right time.2 So upon graduation, I was employed, well-paid, and ready to avoid snow for the rest of my life.
-That colors my views, but I think in the right ways.
+I had a very expensive education.
+But it was at a good school (RPI),1 in the right major at the right time.2 So upon graduation, I was employed, well-paid, and ready to avoid snow for the rest of my life.

 Forgive and Forget

-First, I’ll tackle loan forgiveness.
-The reason why student loans survive bankruptcy is simple.
-If you stop paying your mortgage, they take your house.
-You car loan?
+Student loans are common and literally unforgivable, meaning bankruptcy doesn’t erase them.
+Why?
+Well, if you stop paying your mortgage, they take your house.
+Your car loan?
 They take your car.
 But there’s no lien on your education, and no way to repossess it.
 It’s yours for life, or at least until you forget it.
 In a dystopian system, they could make you forget it, but they still wouldn’t have it back.
-That’s why you always owe what you borrowed for education.3
+That’s why you always owe what you borrowed for education.

 A forgiven student loan is essentially a scholarship or grant.
-Those are fine and good, but have completely different qualification criteria.
-You typically have to have good grades, and beat out other students.
+Those are great, but have completely different qualification criteria.
+You typically have to have good grades and beat out other students.
 I got some grants and scholarships due to academic performance, but it only covered half my tuition.
 Those who performed better than I, or had greater financial need, got full rides.
 Makes sense!

 Less Than the Paper It’s Printed On

-The reason why I think all higher education shouldn’t be free is because of value.
+Some think all higher education should be free, but that would be insane because of value.
 By value, I mean your earning potential after graduation.
 Some degrees are worthless.
 Actually, when you factor in opportunity cost – what you could have gained with the same time, effort, and money – they have negative value.
-Yes, I do include degrees at many for profit universities.
+This describes many degrees at for-profit universities.
 Some say those universities tricked people into going there, and I’m sure some did.
 The government is definitely doing a lousy job of protecting students there.
 Maybe forgiveness is reasonable in those extreme situations (fraud), but I’d rather see a class action or government lawsuit for fraud repay students, instead of our tax dollars.

 Let’s say you’re going to a good school.
 Your major and the job market still have a huge impact on degree value, and it changes over time.
-Switch to a democrat in the White House, defense spending goes down, as does the value of an aerospace engineering degree.4 Stringent (some would say overbearing) regulation on nuclear power plants has had the same effect on nuclear engineers.
-Those aren’t political statements, they’re empirical observations.
+Switch to a Democrat in the White House, defense spending goes down, as does the value of an aerospace engineering degree.
+Stringent (some would say overbearing) regulation on nuclear power plants has had the same effect on nuclear engineers.
+These unpredictable events can devalue a degree significantly.
+Disruptive technology can have a similar effect.

-Is the right school and major enough?
-No. Another thing that vastly affects your earning potential is how far you go.
-I remember when a college buddy who was majoring in bio that he would have to get a MS degree just to be a lab tech or teach high school.5 Just about every scientific field other than computer science requires you to get a PhD to do anything useful.
+But even with good timing, is the right school and major enough?
+No, your degree matters a great deal.
+A friend who majored in bio had to get a masters degree just to be a lab tech or teach high school.3 Just about every scientific field other than computer science requires you to get a Ph.D. to any career prospects.
 Many fields of engineering now expect a MS. It blows me away how many students enter college without realizing that.

 Of course, you can still have the right major and degree at a reputable school, but it’s the wrong school!
 Most American universities are specialized in one field or another.
-Combined with reputation, it’s a big impact on value.
+Combined with reputation, it has a big impact on value.
 For instance, MIT is one of the best engineering schools in the world, if not the best.
-STEM6 degrees from there are quite valuable.
+STEM4 degrees from there are quite valuable.

 The Tuition is Too Damn High

 My friend’s daughter is very smart and sensible.
 They toured several schools, but when they got to the Ivy League schools, she was smitten.
 “It looks like Hogwarts!”
 She’s right, and you know what?
 I did the same thing.
 I toured some schools with computer labs that were just a bunch of Macs and PCs scattered around a room.
-Then I visited RPI and saw rows and rows of high end Unix workstations from Sun and IBM.
-And they were housed here:
+Then I visited RPI and saw rows and rows of high-end workstations housed here:

 A big, beautiful chapel of stone and stained glass.
 It was like a sign from God.